Faizan-313/Recipe-Generator/README.md

 npm install
 node server.js

-Create a .env file add your Hugging Face API key:
+Create a .env file in the backend add your Hugging Face API key and port:
 HF_ACCESS_TOKEN=your_huggingface_access_token
+PORT=0000
 ```

 # Contributing: